KostasSliazas/K7/README.md

 google-closure-compiler -O ADVANCED k7.js --js_output_file k7.min.js
 ```
 Without recompiling, just need to change (a.dataset.ext || "jpg") to set a default extension, for example, (a.dataset.ext || "webp"), and "large/" for greater resolutions, for example, "larger-" as a prefix or "hd1080/" as a folder.
+There is another version available—if you have issues with fullscreen in "Project -Kitten", you can use the version with height: 100dvh compiled in css.

 ## About